iamnotnato/alx-system_engineering-devops/0x02-shell_redirections/README.md

     * The listing should end with a new line.
     * You are not allowed to use basename, grep, egrep, fgrep or rgrep.

-> 💡*Fun Fact :  “Empty barrels make the most noise” is a phrase which refers to how people with little to say are often the loudest.*
+> ✏️ *Phrase : “Empty barrels make the most noise” is a phrase which refers to how people with little to say are often the loudest.*
 <br>

 * **24. A gif is worth ten thousand words**